hqjenny/centrifuge/README.md

 cd $RDIR/sims/vcs/
 ./simv-example-HLSRocketConfig-debug $RDIR/generators/accel/hls_vadd_tl_vadd/src/main/c/vadd_tl.bm_accel.rv
 ```

-5) Run FPGA Simulation
+6) Run FPGA Simulation

-a) Following the FireSim instrucitons to set up the manager instance here
+  a) **Manager Setup.** Following the FireSim instrucitons to set up the manager instance here
 (https://docs.fires.im/en/latest/Initial-Setup/Setting-up-your-Manager-Instance.html).
 Commands `aws configure` and `firesim managerinit` should be run for the setup.
 Then the user should set up S3 buckets name in `$RDIR/sims/firesim/deploy/config_build.ini`
 following the instructions here (https://docs.fires.im/en/latest/Building-a-FireSim-AFI.html).

-b) Generate FireSim Image
+  b) **Generate FireSim Image.**
-First, run the following command to generate a new accelerator configuration in FireSim with `DESIGN=FireSimTopWithHLS`, `TARGET_CONFIG=HLSFireSimRocketChipConfig` and `PLATFORM_CONFIG=BaseF1Config_F90MHz`:
+  *b1)* First, run the following command to generate a new accelerator configuration in FireSim with `DESIGN=FireSimTopWithHLS`, `TARGET_CONFIG=HLSFireSimRocketChipConfig` and `PLATFORM_CONFIG=BaseF1Config_F90MHz`:
 ```
-perl generate_soc.pl accel.json f1_scripts
+unset FIRESIM_STANDALONE # We first need to disable firesim as a standalone module perl generate_soc.pl accel.json f1_scripts
 ```
    This commmand also sets up custom F1 scripts to compile the design with accelerators.

-Then we need configure the FireSim build receipes.
-First, append the following build recipes to the `$RDIR/sims/firesim/deploy/config_build_recipes.ini`
+  *b2)* Then we need configure the FireSim build receipes by appending the following build recipes to the `$RDIR/sims/firesim/deploy/config_build_recipes.ini`.
 ```
 [firesimhls-singlecore-no-nic-l2-lbp]
 DESIGN=FireSimTopWithHLSNoNIC